-The financial statements were prepared by the independent certified public accountant performing the audit.
+The financial statements were prepared by the independent certified public accountant performing the audit with the assistance of the District Attorney's staff.
 Management is responsible for ensuring that the books and records adequately support the preparation of financial statements in accordance with generally accepted accounting principles and that records are current and in balance.
 Management has reviewed and approved the financial statements.